Understand your company's position and learn more about the options available

 The team are available now - 0800 644 6080

-It is a statutory requirement that, to obtain a winding up order, all petitions are advertised in the London Gazette, which effectively alerts the public and other creditors to your situation.
-The banks scan these adverts regularly to protect their own interests, and it generally doesn’t take long for news to spread about a company experiencing financial trouble.
+It is a statutory requirement that, to obtain a winding up order, all petitions are advertised in the Gazette, which effectively alerts the public and other creditors to your situation.
+The banks scan these adverts regularly to protect their own interests, and it generally doesn’t take long for news to spread about a company at risk of compulsory liquidation.

 The advert is usually placed in the Gazette seven days after the petition has been served.
 This quickly escalates the seriousness of your position, and considerably reduces your ability to save the company.

-It is advisable to act only on the guidance of an insolvency practitioner under these circumstances, to avoid any unlawful transactions or movement of assets that could result in personal liability later on.
+It is advisable to act only on the guidance of an insolvency practitioner once a winding up petition has been served against your company, to avoid any unlawful transactions or movement of assets that could result in personal liability later on.

 You may have heard of a winding up petition being presented on ‘just and equitable grounds,’ but this refers to a different type of petition than those presented by creditors claiming insolvency.